ETH-NEXUS/civicutils/README.md

 The above logic (hierarchy ct>gt>nct) is applied separately for each evidence type (i.e. `Predictive`, `Diagnostic`, `Prognostic` or `Predisposing`), which means that records of distinct evidence types can be associated to different sets of disease names, hence resulting in different cancer specificity classifications for the same variant.

 *TODO*
-CIViC records use structured ontologies from the [Disease Ontology database](https://disease-ontology.org/) in order to describe their associated cancer types.
-To ease the selection of appropriate terms for classifying the disease specificity of a particular cancer type or subtype of interest, we provide a helper file `civic_available_diseases_<DATE>.txt` listing all disease names available in CIViC as of `<DATE>`.
+To ease the selection of appropriate terms for classifying the disease specificity of a particular cancer type or subtype of interest, we provide a helper file `civic_available_diseases_<DATE>.txt` in subfolder [data](https://github.com/ETH-NEXUS/civicutils/tree/development/civicutils/data) listing all disease names available in CIViC as of `<DATE>`.
 To update this file, run standalone script `get_available_diseases_in_civic.py` (which can be found in the `scripts` folder of the [TCGA-BLCA analysis](https://github.com/ETH-NEXUS/civicutils/tree/development/tcga_analysis/)) as follows, replacing `<DATE>` with the new date:
 ```
 > python tcga_analysis/script/get_available_diseases_in_civic.py --outfile civic_available_diseases_<DATE>.txt
 ```

 #### Filtering based on annotated cancer type specificity

 Similarly as with the tier-based filtering, it is possible to select or exclude CIViC records based on their annotated cancer type specificity, e.g. to select only evidences from the best possible specificity per evidence type, or to focus on records associated with a particular cancer subtype.
-Once these annotations have been included into `var_map` using function `annotate_ct`, the user can use function `filter_ct()` to filter or prioritize the available CIViC evidence based according to their assigned cancer type classifications.
+Once these annotations have been included into `var_map` using function `annotate_ct()`, the user can use function `filter_ct()` to filter or prioritize the available CIViC evidence based according to their assigned cancer type classifications.
 Parameter `select_ct` indicates the type of specificity selection to be performed on the supplied CIViC data, and can be either: `highest` (select only the evidences from the best available category per evidence type, using established hierarchy ct>gt>nct), `all` (do not apply any filtering and return all available disease classifications), or a list of specific categories to select for (if all are provided, then no filtering is done).
 Note that filtering is only possible if the provided `var_map` has been previously annotated with this information.
 ```
 from match import filter_ct